 IslandWood is a proud partner of the YMCA GOLD/BOLD Dudley Edmondson Fellowship.
 This 15-month graduate degree fellowship provides adults of color with the opportunity to lead outdoor expeditions with low-income youth as a YMCA GOLD or BOLD instructor during two consecutive summers while completing the IslandWood-UW M.Ed program.
 Dudley Edmondson Fellows receive a $10,000 scholarship from IslandWood.

 Download the brochure for more information on how to apply or contact:

-To make graduate-level education more accessible, we offer tuition discounts to students affiliated (members, alumni, interns, staff, etc.) with service corps, military, and partner organizations, as well as teachers and paraprofessionals.
+We offer service awards that can be applied toward the cost of tuition to applicants affiliated (members, alumni, interns, staff, etc.) with service corps, military, and partner organizations, as well as teachers and paraprofessionals.

 This following list is not comprehensive.
 To learn about eligibility and rates, or to inquire about organizations not listed here, please contact us at firstname.lastname@example.org.

 - Paraprofessional educators